aurajs/aura/README.md

 ### Creating a Widget

-By default widgets are retreived from a directory called `widgets/` that must be at the same level as your HTML document.
+By default widgets are retrieved from a directory called `widgets/` that must be at the same level as your HTML document.

 Let's say we want to create an "hello" widget.
 To do that we need to create a `widgets/hello/` directory